Ed, Edd n Eddy: Scam of the Century: Plot

 Ed, Edd, and Eddy are trudging home from their school, when Eddy suddenly notices that his school bag feels a little light.
 Examining further, Eddy finds there is a hole in it and all of his stuff is gone, including his precious "Who to Scam and When" book.
 The neighborhood kids find the book and realize they have been scammed for years and immediately want payback.

 Players take control of the Eds and must make their way through tricks, traps, angry kids, and a barrage of ammunition including soap, dirty underwear, and broccoli.
 Then each Ed must brainstorm, scam, or smash their way back into the cul-de-sac and ultimately battle Captain Melonhead and Splinter the Wonderwood.

-The plot is loosely similar to the episode "Robbin' Ed" and the "Big Picture Show" TV finale movie, even though the movie had another two years before its release.

 Reception

-The game received mixed to negative reviews.
-It was mainly praised for its presentation and faith to the show, but was criticized for its unresponsive controls, poorly executed gameplay and bland minigames.
+The game "generally unfavorable reviews" according to the review aggregator Metacritic.
+It was mainly praised for its presentation and faithfulness to the show, but was criticized for its unresponsive controls, poorly executed gameplay and bland minigames.

-It currently holds a 1 out of 5 on GameFAQs, with the consensus stating "Despite getting the style of the show down, Scam of the Century fails on every other level".
-It also holds a 31 out of 100 on Metacritic, a 3.4 out of 10 on Gamezone, 4 out of 10 on IGN and a 1 out of 5 on Modojo.